-- it costs \$300 or less - you use it mainly for the purpose of producing assessable income that is not income from carrying on a business (for example, rental income where your rental activities do not amount to the carrying on of a business) - it is not part of a set of assets you start to hold in the income year that costs more than \$300, and - it is not one of a number of identical, or substantially identical, assets that you start to hold in the income year that together cost more than \$300.
+- it cost \$300 or less - you used it mainly for the purpose of producing assessable income that was not income from carrying on a business (for example, rental income where your rental activities did not amount to the carrying on of a business) - it was not part of a set of assets costing more than \$300 that you started to hold in the income year, and - it was not one of a number of identical, or substantially identical, assets that you started to hold in the income year that together cost more than \$300.

-If you hold an asset jointly with others and the cost of your interest in the asset is \$300 or less, you can claim the immediate deduction even though the depreciating asset in which you have an interest cost more than \$300 - see Partners carrying on a rental property business on page 5.
+If you hold an asset jointly with others and the cost of your interest in the asset is \$300 or less, you can claim the immediate deduction even though the depreciating asset in which you have an interest cost more than \$300; see Partners carrying on a rental property business on page 5.

-EXAMPLE: Immediate deduction
+EXAMPLE 16: Immediate deduction

-In November 2006, Terry purchased a toaster for his rental property at a cost of \$70.
-He can claim an immediate deduction as he uses the toaster to produce assessable income that is not from carrying on a business.
+In November 2010, Terry purchased a toaster for his rental property at a cost of \$70.
+He can claim an immediate deduction as he uses the toaster to produce assessable income, provided he is not carrying on a business from the rental activity.

-EXAMPLE: No immediate deduction
+EXAMPLE 17: No immediate deduction

 Paula is buying a set of four identical dining room chairs costing \$90 each for her rental property.
-She cannot claim an immediate deduction for any of these because they are identical and the total cost is more than \$300.
+She cannot claim an immediate deduction for any of these because they are identical, or substantially identical, and the total cost is more than \$300.

-For more information about immediate deductions for depreciating assets costing \$300 or less, see the Guide to depreciating assets 2007.
+For more information about immediate deductions for depreciating assets costing \$300 or less, see the Guide to depreciating assets 2011.